 Step 8: Check the USB on Another Computer

-Safely eject the flash drive and then plug into another computer.
-Repeat the first 2 steps using the Command Prompt to check if the virus is no longer there.
+Safely eject the flash drive, then plug into another computer.
+Repeat the first two steps using the Command Prompt to check if the virus is no longer there.

 The Shortcut Virus

-One of the most common types of USB viruses is the shortcut virus, and it comes in 2 forms:
+One of the most common types of USB viruses is the shortcut virus, and it comes in two forms: